ikolokotronis/music-platform-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a REST API for a music platform with functionalities like tracks, posts, messages etc. .
 Note that the project is still in progress, so the endpoints will be extended and may be changed.
-Feel free to contribute if you like, just fork this project and make a pull request or send me an e-mail to colaborate.

 <!-- GETTING STARTED -->